myenergy-ai/myenergy-ai/index.md

 ### **3. Work Hours Schema**

-The working hours data should be according to the following format.
+The working hours' data should be according to the following format.

 - The workingHours array must contain exactly 8 objects.
 - Each object should have 2 keys, day and workingTime.